-The loss of financial aid eligibility may be appealed on the basis of injury, illness, the death of a relative, or other extenuating or special circumstances.
-Students must submit a SAP Appeal form, which will be sent to their student email account or may be obtained from their Student Advisor, that includes the following:
+APPEAL: Students have 30 days to appeal the suspension of financial aid for SAP reasons.
+An appeal may be submitted based on injury, illness, the death of a relative, or other extenuating or special circumstances that occurred during the semester the student did not meet the SAP standards.
+Students are allowed to appeal the suspension of financial aid twice while in pursuit of a degree.
+Students must submit an SAP Appeal form, which will be sent to their student email account or may be obtained from their Student Advisor.
+A completed appeal package must include the following:

-- An explanation of why students failed to make SAP. - A description of what has changed that will allow students to regain SAP. - Supporting documentation.
+- A completed SAP Appeal form explaining why the student failed to make SAP and a description of what has changed that will allow the student to reestablish SAP - Supporting documentation - Signed Academic Recovery Plan developed by their Student Advisor